adalfarus/Manhwa-Viewer/README.md

 # ManhwaViewer (SMV)

-If you want to use ManhwaViewer (NMV), just download the latest release [here](https://github.com/adalfarus/Manhwa-Viewer-1.6/releases/latest).
+If you want to use ManhwaViewer, just download the latest release [here](https://github.com/adalfarus/Manhwa-Viewer-1.6/releases/latest).

 ### Version showcases: